LeaDer-E/TikTok-Downloader/README.md

     ```
     Enter the range (e.g., 5-7):
     ```
+    * **Note:** When choosing to download videos using a specific range, the script may take some time to count the total number of videos in the channel.
+The time required depends on the number of videos available, and for large channels with over 2000 videos, it may take up to 15 minutes.

 - **Quality Selection:**
   Choose the desired quality from the menu.
 Options include:
   ```